BALAJIHARIDASAN/Machine-Learning-project-end-to-end/README.md

 - required packages

-- exception - to print the error in the file
+- exception - to print the error details  in the project process

 - logger - to keep the log or track the project